 © Marlie McGovern 2018

-Contact Marlie to schedule a training for your studio, organization, or group.
+Contact Marlie to schedule a customized private or group training.

 What students are saying about meditation teacher training: